ArturDavidenko/TestTaskAAprojekts/README.md

 In this case i use:
   For BackEnd:
-Entity Framework, Swagger, AutoMapper, LINQ, PostgreSQL, DI(Dependency injection)
+Entity Framework, Swagger, AutoMapper, LINQ, PostgreSQL,

   For FrontEnd:
-ASP.NET MVC, DI(Dependency injection), JavaScript, Razor, Bootstrap, JSON
+ASP.NET MVC, JavaScript, Razor, Bootstrap, JSON

       Structure description